aponce6/Diversity-in-Cornell-Economics.github.io/pages/about_us.md

 <br/>
 <br/>

-    If you would like to join us, feel free to reach out at
+    <strong>If you would like to join us, feel free to reach out at
     <br/>
     <br/>
-    speakingeconomics@gmail.com
+    speakingeconomics@gmail.com</strong>